jupyterhub/jupyterhub/docs/source/reference/templates.md

 ## Custom Templates

 JupyterHub will look for custom templates in all of the paths in the `JupyterHub.template_paths` configuration option, falling back on the [default templates](https://github.com/jupyterhub/jupyterhub/tree/master/share/jupyter/hub/templates) if no custom template with that name is found.
+(This fallback behavior is new in version 0.9; previous versions searched only those paths explicitly included in `template_paths`.)
 This means you can override as many or as few templates as you desire.

 ## Extending Templates